jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Standards/4_Various_Fields.typ

 // Title was checked and is fine - inshallah
 == Specific Standards from Various Fields <chap_1_4>
 In previous @chap_1_3 and @chap_1_2, it was explained that the automotive industry is ahead of aviation in some areas, and it was observed that both sectors pursue similar goals.
 Moreover, it was demonstrated that the use cases for hydrogen are vast.
 While particular attention was given to the automotive industry, it was noted that the mobility sector as a whole is one of the domains targeting the secure, feasible, and industrial application of hydrogen.
 The goal of this section is to offer a list of standards from various fields that could have potential links to #gls("swith", long:true).
 To achieve this, the domains chosen shall be clearly mentioned, supported by reasoning for their selection.
-Once a comprehensive listing is provided, some essential standards shall be reasonably selected in the upcoming @chap_1_5.
+Once a comprehensive listing is provided, some essential standards shall be selected based on rational criteria in the upcoming @chap_1_5.

 Throughout @chap_1, it was observed that many fields desire a secure, feasible, and industrial application of hydrogen.
 The automotive industry, being one of them, was especially highlighted in @chap_1_2 and @chap_1_3.
 However, the automotive industry is only one crucial domain under the broader category of mobility.
 The focus is on finding standards that could yield helpful insights for #gls("swith")-related standards.
 There are two principal rationales for the emphasis on mobility.
 First, #glspl("swith") are conventional aircraft that have undergone specific modifications.
 Aircraft themselves are a subset of mobility.
 Consequently, it can be hypothesized that hydrogen-powered aircraft exhibit significant parallels with other mobility sectors.
 A concrete example of this was presented in @chap_1_3 through the work of Opel, as reported in @Bleser2012.
 Second, economically impactful mobility sectors can be assumed to be regulated and supported through standards.
-Thus, availability for both academic publications and science and government-backed standards should be given.
+Thus, relevant academic publications and government-backed standards are expected to be readily accessible.
 In addition to targeting the mobility sector, it would be worthwhile to investigate available standards that are dedicated specifically to hydrogen applications.
 As laid out on many occasions in @chap_1, currently there is no single standard that could be used for the commercial certification of #glspl("swith").
-Due to the sensibility found in the outlined reasoning, both mentioned approaches shall be undertaken.
+Due to the reasoning outlined above, both mentioned approaches shall be undertaken.

 The automotive industry generally includes cars (motor vehicles), buses, and heavy goods transporters (trucks).
 The mobility sector, on the other hand, encompasses the automotive industry and other noteworthy sectors.
 Examples of other mobility industrial sectors for which hydrogen is being considered as a potential future energy source are listed in @tab_3.
 It is important to note that the stated industries are actively conducting research to realize hydrogen-powered vehicles in their respective domains.